 - American Studies

 If you find a course that you think is well-suited to your own particular course of study, but that does not appear on the list, you may submit a Petition.
 If you have any questions about courses or concentration credits, please speak with one of the Assistant Directors of Studies.

-All History & Literature concentrators, regardless of field, may count one Arts & Humanities course (including Humanities Pathways, Frameworks, Colloquia: Essential Texts, Essential Questions, and Studio) OR one HL90 Seminar not in the student’s field for concentration credit as an elective.
+All History & Literature concentrators, regardless of field, may count one Arts & Humanities course (including Humanities Pathways, Frameworks, or Colloquium) OR one HL90 Seminar not in the student’s field for concentration credit as an elective.

 The Humanities Colloquium courses include: